rafal-r/airr-react/README.md

 ## Concept

-The main concept is to put most of your jsx and html code into the View's components and to render them with `content()` method.
-That will be classes that extends `View` component.
+`View` class component is responsible for your single view instance.
+Put all other components that creates you view inside it and render with `content()` method.

-All of the props and logic will be passed to this views from Scenes - these are classes that extends `Scene`.
+Other props and functions that will manage changing of your views can be pass to `View` class from `Scene` class.
-They will be responsible for navigating between views and filling them with data.
+The `Scene` is a views container, core class that can fill view with proper methods to navigate between views, open popups and define sidepanel.

 ### PureComponents